Work with a team of engineers and gain experience across our shafts, portals and stations, carrying out maintenance works.

 What will I be doing?

-As an RFLI Building Services apprentice, your programme will involve various placements across the line, you will gain experience across our shafts, portals and stations, carrying out maintenance works.
+As an RFLI Mechanical & Electrical apprentice, you will be working alongside our Mechanical, Electrical & Plant engineers.
+You will gain experience across our shafts, portals and stations, carrying out various maintenance works.

-You will work with a team of qualified and licensed maintenance engineers, who will provide oversight and guidance throughout your programme, teach you the skills required for the role and most of all, share their extensive knowledge and experience.
-Our building services can include, ventilating, heating, water supply, waste (effluent discharge) and drainage.
+You will work with a team of qualified and licensed technicians, who will provide oversight and guidance throughout your programme, teach you the skills required for the role and most of all, share their extensive knowledge and experience.
+Our mechanical & electrical work can include, electrical testing & maintenance, ventilating, heating, water supply, waste (effluent discharge) and drainage.
 You will develop diagnostic skills and detail knowledge of our system operating principles.
+Electrical safety is an important area of our work and you will also learn our safety rules & regulations, ensuring the completion all electrical systems are be safe to use.

 Over the course of your apprenticeship you will gain experience across the Elizabeth Line central operating system and on occasion other areas to TfL, building your understanding of our railway.
 It is an exciting time to be joining RfLI and part of our new Elizabeth line.